Miatosz/Photo-Album-web-app-API/README.md

   <h1 align="center">Photos Albums </h1>

   <p align="center">
-    Social media platform with images sharing and the ability to add likes and comments .
+    Social media platform with images sharing and the ability to add likes, comments and follow other users.
     <br />
     <br />
   </p>